nmhkahn/DNCNN-tensorflow/README.md

 ...
 ```

 3. Very important.
-This code currently only support **gray** scale image, so to train in colorful image, you must tweek model code to input 3-channel inputs.
+This code currently only support **gray** scale image, so to train in colorful image, you must tweek model code to handle 3-channel inputs.

 ## Training and evaluation
 `script/train.sh` is example of how to train this network.